Maryland Food Bank

 Outreach & Fundraising

-Research conducted during the web redevelopment phase led to insights that laid the foundation for a campaign celebrating MFB’s 40th anniversary, which drove giving to new levels.
+Research conducted during the web redevelopment phase showed lackluster engagement numbers and poor Search Engine Optimization (SEO).
+These discoveries laid the foundation for a new website design and a content strategy capitalizing on the celebration of MFB’s 40th anniversary, which drove giving to new levels.
 The campaign, combined with the new site, helped MFB reach new audiences while strengthening the relationships they already had with donors, volunteers, and partners in Maryland and the surrounding region.
-But this kind of synergy between advertising and the web is nothing new to us.
-As Matt McDermott, associate vice president of creative strategy says, “This is what makes idfive so good at working in the nonprofit space: we view every project in the context of the audience journey, from advertising to website to nurture and outreach.”
+But this kind of harmony between advertising and the web is nothing new to us.

 Designing a website as bright as the future.